1961 Part I RIBA from Polytechnic of North London, London

 The documentation of Peshawar city was also taken up in collaboration with UNESCO and a publication on Peshawar city was brought out.

 UNESCO also appointed her to co-author the Master Plan of Lahore Fort, which identified problem areas and worked out strategies for the management of the entire World Heritage Site.

 UNESCO devoted a chapter to Yasmeen Lari as one of sixty women from all over the world who had made a significant contribution to UNESCO since its inception.

 The Heritage Foundation has, without any assistance or funding from the government, helped people build, in about two hundred villages, over forty thousand earthquake and flood resistant houses, over thirty thousand smokeless chulas and hundreds of latrines at almost zero carbon footprint, which is the largest zero carbon intervention in the world.

-A test at NED College Laboratory was conducted in the presence of the vice-chancellor himself and representatives of international agencies, and it was found that the Heritage Foundation’s earth, lime and bamboo structures could withstand over twice the intensity of the Kobe earthquake in Japan, without showing any damage to the structure.
+A test at NED College Laboratory was conducted in the presence of the vice-chancellor himself and representatives of international agencies, and it was found that the Heritage Foundation’s earth, lime and bamboo structures could withstand over twice the intensity of the Kobe earthquake in Japan.

 Her work was filmed by a prize-winning Indian film maker named Faiza, and broadcast by Aljazera TV in their series on rebel architecture.
 Safeeyah Moosa of South Africa sent a photographer to film her work, which was broadcast on TV stations in South Africa.